How Do I Know If My Pipes Are About to Burst?

 Listen carefully for unusual sounds.
 Banging, clanking, or whistling noises when you use water indicate pressure imbalances or pipes vibrating against structural elements—both signs of stress that precede bursting.
 Discolored or rusty water suddenly appearing means corrosion has accelerated, weakening pipe walls from the inside.
 Strange odors coming from drains or faucets can indicate sewage backing up due to a frozen or damaged line.

 Check your water meter when nothing is running.
-If it's still moving, you have a leak somewhere, possibly from a pipe that's already developed a small crack.
+If it’s still moving, you have a leak somewhere, possibly from a pipe that’s already developed a small crack — professional leak detection can locate it before it opens up.
 Your water bill climbing without explanation often reveals slow leaks that will worsen.
+If you’re not sure how a hidden leak shows itself, our guide on spotting a water leak in your walls covers the signs room by room.

 Take Immediate Action